 The programme runs over three semesters.
-The first semester consists of three compulsory modules and one optional module.
+The first semester consists of two compulsory modules and one optional module.
 The second semester consists of four compulsory modules.
+The compulsory module Research Methods and Project Preparation runs over both semesters.
 Following the first two semesters of the taught component of the programme, the students will undertake a research project which will be assessed by a degree dissertation.